 Entries into Care

-Care refers to those in the custody of Oranga Tamariki with the majority of children in the day to day care of family and whānau.
+Care refers to those in the custody of Oranga Tamariki with the majority of tamariki in the day-to-day care of whānau.

 Specifically, it asks:

-- Which groups of children are most represented in the decrease?
+- which groups of tamariki are most represented in the decrease?
 Which ages and ethnicities?
 Where do these children live?

-- Does the decrease in entries coincide with key events? (such as the formation of Oranga Tamariki in 2017, the reviews of Oranga Tamariki from 2019 onwards and the introduction of s7AA legislation).
+- does the decrease in entries coincide with key events? (such as the formation of Oranga Tamariki in 2017, the reviews of Oranga Tamariki from 2019 onwards and the introduction of section 7AA legislation)

-- How has practice changed over the last three years?
+- how has practice changed over the last 3 years?

-- What is occurring at a local level?
+- what is occurring at the regional level?

 We cannot directly attribute the decrease in the number of tamariki entering care to any one cause.
 The effect is a cumulation of a number of factors working together.
-Analysis using the Oranga Tamariki Children’s Wellbeing Model indicates that there has not been a significant shift in children’s health and development in the last year which may have explained the decrease.
+Recent analysis of a 5 year period using the Oranga Tamariki Children’s Wellbeing Model did not show a significant shift in the health and development of tamariki, which may have explained the decrease.